Map of MSTP Institutions(HTML version)

-The NIGMS Medical Scientist Training Program (MSTP).
-This program encourages and supports the training of students with outstanding credentials and potential who are motivated to undertake careers in biomedical research and academic medicine.
+The NIGMS Medical Scientist Training Program (MSTP) provides Ruth L. Kirschstein Institutional Predoctoral Training Grant (T32) awards to medical institutions for the training of qualified M.D.-Ph.D. dual-degree students who are motivated to undertake biomedical research and research-related careers in academia, industry, and government.
 MSTP students participate in an integrated program of graduate training in the biomedical sciences and clinical training offered through medical schools.
-Graduates receive the combined M.D.-Ph.D. degree, and the majority of them pursue careers in basic biomedical or clinical research.
+Graduates receive the combined M.D.-Ph.D. degree.
+A modest number receive combined V.M.D.-Ph.D. degrees.
+Other types of dual degree training not otherwise supported by NIH are possible.
+The majority of graduates pursue careers in basic biomedical or clinical research.

+Funding Announcement.
 Many institutions supplement the basic stipend provided by the MSTP grant.

 participating institution(s) of their choice directly for curriculum information and admission requirements.
 Interested institutions should contact the NIGMS program director for information concerning the program.

 For further information about the NIGMS Medical Scientist Training Program, contact: